fclairamb/ftpserver/README.md

 ```

 ### With local binary
-We are providing a server so that you can test how the library behaves.
+You can build the binary and use it directly:

 ```sh
 # Get and install the server